prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

 #### FHE Payloads Do Not Contain Individually Identifiable Health Information
 * “The HIPAA defines and protects Protected Health Information, which is individually identifiable health information.
-* The system fully realizes HIPAA’s goals by, “transforming personal information into FHE payloads and UUIDs that are “deidentified” data…”
+* The system fully realizes HIPAA’s goals by, “transforming personal information into FHE payloads and UUIDs that are “deidentified” data…” <br>
-   > FHE payloads and UUIDs contain no health information, health-related information, healthcare provider information, or healthcare event-related information
+   > FHE payloads and UUIDs contain no health information, health-related information, healthcare provider information, or healthcare event-related information<br>
-   > There is no data in the system that could be combined with the FHE payloads or UUIDs to identify the individual or device to whom the data relates
+   > There is no data in the system that could be combined with the FHE payloads or UUIDs to identify the individual or device to whom the data relates<br>
-   > FHE payloads and UUIDs are not reversible
+   > FHE payloads and UUIDs are not reversible<br>
-   > FHE payloads and UUIDs cannot be linked to an individual
+   > FHE payloads and UUIDs cannot be linked to an individual <br>
 * The system only “transmit[s], store[s] or use[s] deidentified (anonymized) data.”
 * The system does not transmit, store or use, “any other personal data, biometric data, health data, health-related data, machine or device identifications, metadata, or any other identifying information.”
 * Finally, FHE payload and UUIDs do not contain any information useful for diagnostic purposes.